Showing posts with label Arthur Calwell. Show all posts

 So began one of many newspaper stories about an altercation which almost brought Canberra to a standstill.
 Over a three-day period in August 1949, newspapers from Innisfail in North Queensland south to Hobart in Tasmania, through Melbourne and Adelaide to Perth and Geraldton in Western Australia reported the situation.
 Grafton, Lismore, Wagga Wagga, Broken Hill, and Narrabri worried as Canberra negotiated.

 The housemaid was Margarita Sadauskaitė-Vrubliauskienė.
 She was born in 1911 in St Petersburg.
 She arrived in Australia aged 36 on the First Transport ship, the General Stuart Heintzelman, on 28 November 1947.
-She was sent to work at the Mulwala Hostel in Canberra on 22 December.
+She was sent to work at the Mulwala House hostel in Canberra on 22 December.
 The hostel was run by the Department of the Interior for up to 240 public servants in Canberra.

 Margarita Vrubliauskiene's photo from her Bonegilla card